-- Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised; - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly; - Transparent: regulators should be open, and keep regulations simple and user friendly; and - Targeted: regulation should be focused on the problem, and minimise side effects. - 6.3 As per the Gambling Commission's Guidance for local authorities this licensing authority will endeavor to avoid duplication with other regulatory regimes so far as possible. - 6.4 This licensing authority has adopted and implemented a risk-based inspection program, based on; - The licensing objectives - Relevant codes of practice - Guidance issued by the Gambling Commission, in particular at Part 36 - The principles set out in this statement of licensing policy - 6.5 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 is to ensure compliance with the premises licenses and other permissions which it authorises.
-The Gambling Commission is the enforcement body for the issue of operating and personal licenses.
-It is also worth noting that concerns about manufacture, supply or repair of gaming machines will not be dealt with by the licensing authority but should be notified to the Gambling Commission.
+- Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised; - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly; - Transparent: regulators should be open, and keep regulations simple and user friendly; and - Targeted: regulation should be focused on the problem, and minimise side effects. - 6.3 As per the Gambling Commission's Guidance for local authorities this licensing authority will endeavor to avoid duplication with other regulatory regimes so far as possible.

-- 6.6 This licensing authority will also keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities. - 6.7 Bearing in mind the principle of transparency, this licensing authority's enforcement/compliance protocols/written agreements will be available upon request to the licensing section at the Licensing Office Tame St Depot, Tame St, Stalybridge SK15 1ST or e-mail: licensing@tameside.gov.uk
+- 6.4 This licensing authority has adopted and implemented a risk-based inspection programme, based on; - The licensing objectives - Relevant codes of practice - Guidance issued by the Gambling Commission, in particular at Part 36 - The principles set out in this statement of licensing policy

-Our risk methodology is also available upon request.
+There are a number of issues in relation to harmful gambling which this licensing authority wishes to inspect during pre-planned or proactive compliance visits, including but not limited to:

-6.8 Reference will also be made to the Councils Enforcement Policy when considering enforcement action.
+- details of training policies and training undertaken by staff - records of refusals to serve or admit on age grounds - the premises' approach to managing self-exclusion, how the premises fulfils the requirement to participate in multi-operator schemes and numbers of people currently self-excluded - involvement or impact of any work in local gambling such as Betwatch schemes - confirming that appropriate signage and information is in place. - 6.5 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 is to ensure compliance with the premises licences and other permissions which it authorises.
+The Gambling Commission is the enforcement body for the issue of operating and personal licences.
+It is also worth noting that concerns about manufacture, supply or repair of gaming machines will not be dealt with by the licensing authority but should be notified to the Gambling Commission. - 6.6 This licensing authority will also keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities. - 6.7 Bearing in mind the principle of transparency, this licensing authority's enforcement/compliance protocols/written agreements will be available upon request to the licensing section at the Licensing Office, Tame Street Depot, Tame Street, Stalybridge, SK15 1ST or e-mail: licensing@tameside.gov.uk - Our risk methodology is also available upon request. - 6.8 Reference will also be made to the Councils Enforcement Policy when considering enforcement action.

-7. Licensing Authority functions
+7. Licensing Authority Functions